carvel-dev/carvel/content/kbld/docs/latest/packaging.md

 title: Packaging and Relocation
 ---

+### Deprecation
+This functionality was deprecated in `kbld` starting from version v0.30.0 and will be removed soon.
+These features are now available on [imgpkg](https://carvel.dev/imgpkg).

 ## Overview

 kbld provides a way to relocate (i.e. copy) images between multiple registries.
 Two approaches are available: